High Performance Git

 Performance advice for path-limited history commands looks different from advice for git status.
 The first problem is primarily graph and tree work; the second is primarily index and filesystem work.

 Changed-path Bloom filters help precisely because they let Git skip some tree inspections during path-limited history queries.
-They do not replace the commit graph or change the logical history model.
-They are a fast negative test layered on top of the existing walk.
+They sit on top of the existing walk as a fast negative test, leaving the commit graph and the logical history model intact.

 First-Parent History Is a Different View